galaxyproject/training-material/topics/microbiome/tutorials/dada-16S/tutorial.md

 </div>

-**TODO**: see how many true sequence variants from unique sequences have been inferred by DADA2
+We can look at the number of true sequence variants from unique sequences have been inferred by **DADA2**.

+> <hands-on-title> Inspect number of true sequence variants from unique sequences </hands-on-title>
+>
+> 1. Click one output collection of **dada2: dada**
+> 2. Click on {% icon details %} *Show Details*
+> 2. Expant *Tool Standard Output*
+{: .hands_on}

 > <question-title></question-title>
 >
 > 1. How many unique sequences are in forward reads for sample F3D0?
-> 2. How many true sequence variants from unique sequences have been inferred by DADA2 for this data?
+> 2. How many true sequence variants from unique sequences have been inferred by DADA2 for this dataset?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-Answer for question1
+7113 reads in 1979 unique sequences
 > > 2.
-Answer for question2
+128 sequence variants were inferred from 1979 input unique sequences.
 > >
 > {: .solution}
 >